 The Group also experienced a significant decline in revenue primarily due to temporary closure of hotels and other businesses associated with tourism/hospitality industry.
+As a result of the above circumstances and the decline in business activity of OTI Group in recent years, the Board of Directors of the OTI Group ceased its operations in March 2020.

-It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the consolidation financial position and results of the Group for future periods.
+The duration and impact of the COVID-19 pandemic remains unclear at this time.
+It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the consolidated financial position and results of the Group for future periods.